 Like a smart, handsome high school quarterback who also happens to be class president and plays a mean guitar, the 1967 Corvette L88 has it all.
 And Chevrolet built only 20 of them.
 Considering General Motors’ notoriously poor record keeping back in the day, it’s pretty much anyone’s guess how many L88s were coupes and how many were convertibles.
 Regardless, Chevy built four times as many L88s (80 total) in 1968 and nearly six times as many (116) in ’69 than it did in ’67.

 So when one makes its way to public auction, the automotive world stops to watch.
-Mecum, which to this point is still hoping the COVID-19 pandemic is no longer a threat when its Indianapolis Auction rolls around May 12–17, is offering what it calls “The Ultimate L88 Corvette”—the last L88 to leave the factory in 1967.
+Mecum is offering what it calls “The Ultimate L88 Corvette”—the last L88 to leave the factory in 1967—at its 2020 Indianapolis sale, rescheduled due to COVID-19 for June 23–28.
 Mecum says it is the only ’67 L88 to retain its original 427-cubic-inch, 430-hp V-8 engine.

 “When it comes to collectible Corvettes, the 1967 L88 is on the very top of the heap, aside from some of the experimental cars and the 1963 Grand Sport race car,” says Hagerty Valuation Editor Andrew Newton.
 “The L88 engine option cost $947.90 [about $7350 today], which tacked on an additional 25 percent or so onto the base price.
 It was the only year the L88 was available on the C2 platform, which most people consider the most attractive Corvette, and, of course, a precious few of them were built.